jayantghadge/netflix-reactJs/README.md

 To add a movie or TV show to your watchlist, click on the "like" button on top left.
 You can manage your watchlist by clicking on the account button.

+### Watching Trailers

+Clicking on a particular movie will redirect you to it's trailer or a related video on YouTube.

 ## Features

 - Browse and search for movies